 2 percent in 2016, still above pre-crisis levels and with Spain and Greece both at 22 percent.

-Germany emerges as a worry from the EU figures, with the economy, normally seen as the growth engine for the continent, set to expand by a sluggish 1.
+Germany emerges as a worry from the EU figures, with the economy, normally seen as the continent's growth engine, set to expand by a sluggish 1.

 3 percent in 2014 and just 1.